ClusterM/AlwaysOnTopper/README.md

 ![Screenshot](screenshot.png)

 ## How to use
+Make sure that .NET Framework 4.5.2 is installed.
 Just run **AlwaysOnTopper.exe**.
 It doesn't have any GUI.
 Every window should have "Always on top" in menu now.
 It's recommended to add this app to autorun.

 ## Author/contacts